 Individuals with a graduate degree in political science and a law degree may find jobs with federal or state governments.
 This is because governments are increasingly finding themselves in the position of resolving social problems, creating a need for individuals with knowledge and skills in law and political science.

-The U.S. Bureau of Labor Statistics (BLS) found that political scientists made a median salary of $99,730 in 2015.
-The BLS also anticipated that jobs for political scientists would decrease 2% between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) found that political scientists made a median salary of $117,570 in 2018.
+The BLS also anticipated that jobs for political scientists would increase 5% between 2018 and 2028.
 Political scientists are researchers who may examine Supreme Court decisions or small town politics.
 They may also investigate election results and forecast trends in the economic, social and political arenas.

 Students who are interested in a career in constitutional law, criminal justice, public law, litigation or public writing are examples of those who would pursue a political law certificate or degree.
 The combination Juris Doctor and Master of Arts in Political Science program give students a broad understanding of civics, philosophy, legal writing and many of the other cornerstones of our modern society.